xiaozu03/VeriFund-by-HackersAndMoles/README.md

 ## Team

-A team of students from Univerisity of Technology Sarawak, committed to transforming charity fundraising.
+A team of students from University of Technology Sarawak, committed to transforming charity fundraising.
 Our passion for innovation and trust drives our vision for a transparent and efficient charitable ecosystem.

 ---